 Raise the Red Lantern (1990)

-It is a 1991 movie directed by Zhang Yimou and also starring Gong Li.
+It is indeed a 1991 movie directed by Zhang Yimou and also starring Gong Li.
 It is an adaptation of the 1990 novel Raise the Red Lantern by Su Tong.
 The movie was later adapted into a popular ballet of the same title by the National Ballet of China which was also directed by Zhang.

 Set in the 1920s, the movie tells the story of a girl who turns into one of a rich man’s courtesans during the warlord era.
 It is known for its luxurious images and beautiful colors as well.
 The movie was shot in the Qiao Family Compound near the old city of Pingyao in Shanxi Province.
-The script of the movie was cleared by the Chinese censorship, the latest version of the movie was banned in China for a time.
+The script of the movie was cleared by Chinese censorship, and the latest version of the movie was banned in China for a time.
 There were a small number of unfavorable reviews but The movie was ranked among the top 100 movies of world cinema.

 The Story of Qiu Ju (1992)